 Welcome to A Child's Garden.
 This handbook has been designed to help you understand the policies and procedures that have been set in accordance with regulations of the Connecticut Department of Health, Day Care Licensing, and our many years of experience providing quality care for young children.
 In addition, policies and procedures have been reviewed and refined by our staff, parents, health and other professionals.
 In all cases, they represent the best knowledge and experience we have in providing a high quality program for children and their families.
-Policies may change during the year to keep current with Sate Regulations, Health requirements and to meet the needs of the children and families.
-In this case you will be notified by memo which you will find in your parent pocket located in your child's classroom.

 Our school admits all children, regardless of race, color, nationality or religious background.
 In order for our program to be a positive experience for your child and yourself, you need to feel comfortable with the policies herein.
-We invite your input and questions; communication is a valuable tool that helps us maintain quality care for your child.
+We invite your input and questions as communication is a valuable tool that helps us maintain quality care for your child.